 If you were involved in a Florida intersection accident, it’s essential to get the compensation you deserve.
-Moe DeWitt will see to it that justice is served.
+Moe DeWitt is the Orlando car accident attorney that will see to it that justice is served.

 Common Causes of Intersection Accidents